An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Experimental evaluation

 \subsection{Experimental evaluation}

-We have evaluated our approach through comparing it with the state-of-the-art models for AD diagnosis.
-Two sets of evaluation have been conducted including 1) comparison study with state-of-the-art 3D convolutional neural networks; 2) Comparison study with other existing machine learning/deep learning methods for AD diagnosis.
+To evaluate performance and generalizability of our proposed model, we have conducted three types of experiments: 1) Comparison study with state-of-the-art 3D convolutional neural networks; 2) Evaluation on generalizability of the proposed model using two independent datasets (ADNI-2 and ADNI-3); 3) Comparison study with other existing machine learning/deep learning methods for AD diagnosis.